timoh6/TCrypto/README.markdown

 TCrypto
 =======

-TCrypto is a simple PHP 5.3+ key-value storage framework for use in storing data securely to a "storage backend".
+TCrypto is a simple PHP 5.3+ key-value storage library for use in storing data securely to a "storage backend".
 By default, a cookie will be used as a storage backend.

 TCrypto can be used as a scalable "session handler", especially scalable,